open-datastudio/datastudio/_sources/index.rst.txt

 -------------

 Save time and reduce risk.
-Open data studio is maintained by the committers of the original open source project and industry experts on top of secure, reliable, and high performance cloud platform Staroid_.
+Open data studio is maintained by the committers of the open source project and industry experts on top of secure, reliable, and high performance cloud platform Staroid_.

 |